 The Awards celebrate tikkun olam, or “repairing the world.”
 The Diller Family Foundation knows that supporting Jewish teen leadership today means creating and inspiring future generations of strong Jewish leaders in the global community.
 The Awards provide $36,000 for each recipient so that they may use it to further their initiative or education.

 Along with the Awards, the Foundation also funds the Diller Teen Fellows program, an international leadership program for Jewish teens.
 The Foundation has also supported a number of programs and institutions in the Bay Area and throughout the world, including UCSF, UC Berkeley, and UC Santa Cruz.

 Director, Diller Teen Initiatives

 The leader of the Diller Teen Initiatives since 2011, Adam works with both the Tikkun Olam Awards as well as the Diller Teen Fellows program.
 He brings a lifetime of experience working with Jewish youth, which includes Camp Tawonga, Berkeley Hillel, the Council of Jewish Federations in New York, the Jewish Agency in Israel, and the American Jewish Joint Distribution Committee in Bulgaria.

 Program Director, Diller Teen Tikkun Olam Awards

 Erica is a mid-westerner at heart, but Bay Area proud since 2003.
-Erica’s graduate studies in Jewish service learning and education allowed her to examine experiential education through the lens of equity and social justice.
+Erica’s graduate studies in education and Jewish service learning allowed her to examine experiential education through the lens of equity and social justice.
 Erica brings a passion for the intersection of social justice and youth leadership – including work experience at BBYO, American Jewish World Service and InterfaithFamily as well as managing the Bay Area Diller Teen Fellows from 2007-2010.

-Program Assistant, Diller Teen Tikkun Olam Awards
+Program Associate, Diller Teen Tikkun Olam Awards